FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 To reference intermediate flows from another database (e.g., ecoinvent(R), GaBi, Quantis, Agri-footprint), the flow names, i.e., nomenclature should match the original database exactly in the 'Input, Flow' field and indicate source in the 'Input, Flow, Description' field.

 These outside database flow references will be submitted as 'Cut-offs' with reference to the source such that they may be re-integrated by end-users.
 This data set integration must occur locally by the Data Provider prior to submitting the sets to the FLCAC for curation.

-Additional guidance on the ILCD nomenclature for technosphere and process nomenclature can be located in the [ILCD Handbook](https://eplca.jrc.ec.europa.eu/uploads/MANPROJ-PR-ILCD-Handbook-Nomenclature-and-other-conventions-first-edition-ISBN-fin-v1.0-E.pdf).

 ### Elementary Flow Alignment
 Elementary flows are data components of LCA data that describe common physical items that move from the technosphere into nature or vice versa.
 They are used in exchanges in life cycle inventory (LCI) data to represent these movements into and out of processes, and they are used in Life Cycle Impact Assessment (LCIA) methods to match inventory data with impact characterization factors.
 Hence, they serve a critical role in LCA modeling and are essential in achieving LCA data interoperability.